 C. A temporary license issued pursuant to subsection A of this section is effective from the date that the application is approved until the last day of the month in which the applicant receives the results of the additional examination as provided in section 32-2072.

 D. A temporary license issued pursuant to subsection A of this section shall not be extended, renewed, reissued or allowed to continue in effect beyond the period authorized by this section.

-E. A temporary license issued pursuant to subsection B of this section is effective for thirty-six months from the date the application is approved and is subject to an initial license fee pursuant to section 32-2067, subsection A, paragraph 4.
+E. A temporary license issued pursuant to subsection B of this section is effective for thirty-six months after the date the application is approved and is subject to an initial license fee pursuant to section 32-2067, subsection A, paragraph 4.
 A temporary license is not subject to renewal.